alain-kubwayo/alight-coding-challenge-frontend/README.md

 ├── src/                 # Source code of the application │   ├── api/             # Any API-related logic
 │   ├── components/      # Reusable UI components
+│   ├── ├── global/      # Smaller UI components that can be used anywhere within the app │   ├── ├── home/        # Page-specific components for the home page │   ├── ├── search/      # Page-specific components for the search page
+│   ├── ├── icons/       # SVG components that can be used anywhere in the app │   ├── ├── pages/       # Page components
 │   ├── data/            # Any sort of constant data used throughout the application │   ├── types/           # Props/types are defined here and imported in the various components as needed │   ├── App.tsx          # Root component of the React application